How we help the Product Manager

 Metrics to measure outcomes

-Product managers must contribute to the defining of the success criteria for their products – what outcome will make them successful, and for the metrics that will be used to measure that performance.
+Product managers must contribute to the defining of the success criteria for their products.
+Outcome management software helps measure what benefits will make products successful, and which metrics will be used to measure that performance.
 They must then work with their teams to ensure that the actual performance is measured and variances from expectations are addressed.
 This will in turn contribute to effective adaptive and continuous planning as outcome variances drive future adjustments to everything from roadmap to work tasks.

 Product managers must have strong relationships with each other and with the delivery teams who execute on their work.
 They must also work closely with line of business executives, portfolio managers and domain PMOs to help ensure that they are supported by the right resources, that their work is appropriately aligned with the overall strategy and that they are delivering consistent performance.